Above one of the 900 burial jars used for burying infants, at the Sannai-Maruyama historic site.

 for infants in jar burials, which are thought to be examples of early infant deaths.
 Also, weekly ages of 38 weeks and less are common in pit burials.
 For burials of children together with adults, interment with women is common through infancy, with burial together with men being practiced from early childhood on.
 This means that early childhood is a point of change in the child’s sphere of activity.
 Full-scale use of bodily ornamentation is practiced from early childhood on, but is limited to necklaces and bracelets mainly of beads and shell; no ornamentation is known for the head, waist, and so forth.
 This is thought due to different principles governing the use of bodily ornaments for adults and children.

 Six sites in which both child and adult burials are known were then examined to provide clear and concrete illustrations of differences in characteristics stemming from the time of burial.

-For a comparison of jar burial practices elsewhere, and a theory of their spread from the Near East or Mesopotamia to East Asia, see the following resources:
+For a comparison of jar burial practices elsewhere, we attempt to consider a theory of their spread from the Near East to Europe to, or from a common Central Asian homeland to East Asia, see the following resources:

 , S3 Table

 ).
 These data are in line with the idea of a common origin of the LBK and Starčevo